iterative/dvc.org/content/docs/start/experiments.md

 ```

 > `dvc exp gc` only removes references to the experiments, not the cached
-> objects associated with it.
+> objects associated to them.
 To clean up the cache, use `dvc gc`.